How Often Should You Appraise Antiques? Insurance, Estate, Tax

 What to prepare before asking for a refresh

-A prior appraisal can make the refresh faster and more accurate if the new appraiser can see exactly what changed and what decision the new work must support.
+A prior appraisal can make the refresh faster if the appraiser can see what changed and what decision the new work must support.

 Collect the old appraisal, purchase records, insurance schedule, conservation invoices, repair records, provenance documents, and recent photographs.